 Following on from the NFPS, Australia has developed, implemented and reviewed Regional Forest Agreements (RFAs) to achieve a balance between conservation and production in native forests, and provide security for the industry.

 With a strong policy framework in place, government and industry continue to address issues affecting the profitability and sustainability of Australia's forest industries.
-The industry contributes over $23.7 billion of economic turnover each year and employs over 67,000 people.
+In 2016–17, the forest industry generated $23.0 billion of sales and service income and employed around 70,500 people.

 Further information on Australia’s forests and forest industry is published by ABARES in the